-The Company's' main focus in 2023 was on evaluating and advancing the Namibian Projects as at the beginning of the year the Zambian Projects and Botswana Projects are were the subject of option agreements.
-During the year and post the year end it was announced that First Quantum has exercised its option in relation to all 4 of the Zambian exploration licences which formed part of its option agreement.
+The Company's' main focus in 2024 was on evaluating and advancing the Namibian Projects and Botswana projects as the Zambian Projects are the subject of AN option agreement with First Quantum.
+During the year it was announced that First Quantum has exercised its option in relation to all 4 of the Zambian exploration licences which formed part of its option agreement.
 As announced in the Company's interim accounts to 30 June 2023 Sandfire has notified the Company that it has decided not to exercise its option in relation to 4 of the Groups' Botswana exploration licences.
 During the year two of the exploration licences in the Kalahari Copperbelt and the two exploration licences in the Limpopo Mobile Belt were relinquished due to low prospectivity and so the Company could focus on its other Botswana licences.
 The remaining Botswana licences are currently under review by the Company in cooperation with its external geological consultant with specific expertise of Botswanan copper geology.
-Whilst the exploration to date on the licences which were the subject of the Sandfire Option Agreement does not currently indicate prospectivity for a large scale mining operation the Board believes that there is prospectivity for a smaller to medium sized mining operation targeting in the range of 5,000 to 10,000 tonnes of contained copper per annum.
-Although too small for a large scale miner a mine of this size would fit very well into the demand for small to medium mines to help bridge the gap in the predicted shortfall of copper to meet future projected demand.
+Whilst the exploration to date on the licences which were the subject of the Sandfire Option Agreement does not currently indicate prospectivity for a large-scale mining operation the Board believes that there is prospectivity for a smaller to medium sized mining operation targeting in the range of 5,000 to 10,000 tonnes of contained copper per annum.
+Although too small for a large-scale miner a mine of this size would fit very well into the demand for small to medium mines to help bridge the gap in the predicted shortfall of copper to meet future projected demand.